Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [ ] Keys in Maps can be strings.
 - [ ] You can access values in a Map without iterating over the whole collection.

-`Map.prototype.size` returns the number of elements in a Map, whereas Object does not have a built-in method to return its size.
+**Explanation:** `Map.prototype.size returns the number of elements in a Map, whereas Object does not have a built-in method to return its size.`

 #### Q24.
 What is the value of dessert.type after executing this code?